RL-ARM User's Guide

 FTP applications were originally interactive command-line tools with a standardized command syntax.
 Various graphical user interfaces have been developed for all types of operating systems in use today.

-FTP can be run in active or in passive mode, which control how the second data connection is opened.
+FTP can be run in active or in passive mode, which control how the data connection is opened.
+The mode of operation is defined by the command, received from the client.

 • In active mode the client sends the server the IP address port number that the client will use for the data connection, and the server opens the connection.